DaziumDesignSolutions/CobaltTalon.com/contents/news/big-data-daunting.md

 <img src="/news/179692973.jpg" class="news-image" />

 Cobalt Talon offers a fully hosted Analytic Platform so that you can leave the daunting part of “Big Data” to us!
-The data side is handled by our professional team and presented with a world-class platform, which produced actionable reports and insights so you can improve your quality of care and lower costs.
-Knowledge at the click of a button!
+Your data will be handled by our specialized team and presented to you via a world-class business intelligence tool, which produces actionable insights through dashboards and reports so that you can improve the quality of care while lowering your costs.
+This knowledge becomes just a click of a button away!
 Please visit [Analytic Platforms](http://cobalttalon.staging.dazium.com/solutions/analytic-platform.html) to learn more about how Cobalt Talon can give your data the integrity it needs.

 [Return To News Listing](/news.html)